pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/6-pursuit-of-happiness.md

 **NOTE**: _A volitional consciousness is based on self-driven awareness._

-## Outlining the abstract principles
+## Obtaining the abstract principles
 Since concretes are the basis of any further abstraction, we shall start the integration of life-affirmation at the most narrow, i.e. concrete context, namely the nutritive aspect of life, i.e. the physical sustenance of life.
 Then, we move onto the sensitive aspect of life, i.e. the sustenance of a conscious existence.
 By the non-contradictory nature of values, the nutritive aspect of life serves to fuel conscious existence, while the sensitive aspect of life can expand the scope of one's physical sustenance.

 **NOTE**: _"Sensitive" refers to the capacity for sense-perception rather than sensitivity._